seiya1223/techcasestudies/_posts/2016-12-12-BlueFrogRobotics.md

 categories: [IoT]
 color: "blue"
 #image: "{{ site.baseurl }}/images/imagename.png" #should be ~350px tall
-excerpt: As Blue Frog Robotics prepares to deploy Buddy, the companion robot, it staged a hackfest with Microsoft DX France to design and build a cloud solution that is economical while providing the optimum level of servces.
+excerpt: As Blue Frog Robotics prepares to deploy Buddy, the companion robot, it staged a hackfest with Microsoft DX France to design and build a cloud solution that is economical while providing the optimum level of services.
 language: [English]
 verticals: [Consumer Robotics]
 ---